 Regardless of the cause, in most cases a person will know about the condition before he or she ever does something illegal while sleepwalking.
 A significant other, family member or doctor aware of the condition could be a vital witness to someone trying to use a sleepwalking defense.
 In many cases, witnesses will recall seeing the person performing tasks in their sleep that they have no recollection of when they wake up.

 Expert Testimony Can Make or Break These Cases

 Because these cases are so rare and so often misunderstood, your defense will usually require the testimony of an expert witness familiar with similar sleep disorders.
 He or she can attest not only to your behavior, but also to any underlying cause of your sleepwalking.
 The expert will also be critical in establishing that you are not responsible for your behavior while sleep walking, even if witnesses believed you were in control of your mental state at the time.

 Do Not Attempt this Defense On Your Own

 It is important to recognize that even the slightest detail could work for or against you if you are attempting the sleepwalking defense.
 Be sure to speak with a Carlsbad defense attorney as soon as possible if you have been accused of a crime that you may have committed while asleep.

-If you have been accused of any crime in North County, criminal attorney Peter M. Liss can help you evaluate your options to come up with the best possible defense for your situation.
+If you have been accused of committing any crime while sleepwalking, criminal attorney Peter M. Liss can help you evaluate your options to come up with the best possible defense for your situation.
 Please call (760) 643-4050 to schedule a free initial consultation.